-Under no circumstances should a substitute take a book to read, talk on the cell phone or any other personal work while on duty.
+Under no circumstances should a substitute take a book to read, talk on the cell phone, crochet or knit, or do any other personal work while on duty.

 The substitute teacher is responsible for pupils, equipment, and materials assigned to his/her care, as is the regular teacher for whom he/she is substituting.